johnykvsky/spisywarka/README.md

 What's planned:

  * JWT Token Authenticator
- * Slugs
+ * Guest user pages, for showing single items and items in given category/collection
  * User management
  * Allow for multiple users see only their own data (via Doctrine filters)
  * Translations
- * Guest user pages, for showing single items and items in given category/collection

 Current API flow:
  * Initial validation of incoming request data on Request